-Luis Ricardo Falero, the Duke of Labranzano, has been intentionally hidden from history.
+Luis Ricardo Falero, the Duke of Labranzano, has been hidden from history.
 Falero was not an unknown artist in his day.
-He showed work in both the academic and independent Salons in Paris, exhibited at the Royal Academy of Arts in London, and Glasgow Herald called his painting The Nightmare “the most remarkable and sensational work ever exhibited in England.”
-Yet its nearly impossible find salient details on the man.
+He showed work in both the academic and independent Salons in Paris, exhibited at the Royal Academy of Arts in London, and the Glasgow Herald called his painting The Nightmare “the most remarkable and sensational work ever exhibited in England.”
+Yet it’s nearly impossible to find salient details on the man.

-There are no biographies on Falero listed on Amazon or Google Books.
+No biographies of Falero are listed on Amazon or Google Books.
 The MET owns a drawing by Falero, but it has no lot essay, and it’s not on view.
 Christies, usually a font of biographical info and historical context, hesitantly mentions Falero’s “anatomical dexterity” in depicting his models and moves on.
 The British Museum’s nearly empty profile for Falero contains only the terse summary “painter of female nudes,” and the only related entry with an image is a hand-signed invitation to a private viewing of his most famous work—The Nightmare.
-Of course, searching for images of the artwork the Nightmare turns up nothing.
-Of course, it’s often most effective to research artists in the languages of their home country, so it’s thanks to Spanish Wikipedia that we can piece together a bit more about Falero’s life and work.
+Searching for images of the artwork the Nightmare turns up nothing.
+It’s usually most effective to research an artist in the language of their home country, so thanks to Spanish Wikipedia we can piece together a bit more about Falero’s life and work.

 “At present, Falero’s works, which, although well received and popularized by engraving, did not receive any award, undoubtedly due to its advanced tendencies and a certain inclination to sensuality that, frequently, degenerated into pornography.
 The artist, discouraged, went to England in 1887, where they were better received and where the artist was rewarded for all his efforts.”

 This description alongside the near total absence of documentation and scholarship on Falero’s life and work make it clear that despite having shown in the same salons as the academic giants of his day, at some point Falero tipped over an invisible line and fell from the good graces of the art world.
 But where, exactly, was this line?
-The obvious answer would be the erotic nature of his artwork, but Academic art of the time was already extremely eroticised.
+The obvious answer is the erotic nature of his artwork, but Academic art of the time was already extremely eroticised.
 Internationally famous artists like Alexandre Cabanel and William-Adolphe Bouguereau painted scores of languid, inviting nudes with total approval and support from the Academy, and many of these paintings were sold to private collectors for private enjoyment (I'm looking at you, Napoleon III), just like Falero’s clientele.
 Was it Falero’s affair with Maud?
-While deplorable, affairs with much, much younger women didn't sink the careers of Auguste Rodin, Diego Rivera, or Picasso, so it seems odd that it would erase Falero’s.
-It’s a bit of a stretch, but did Falero’s populist appeal and commercial partnerships turn off the art world?
-Most likely not.
+Deplorable affairs with much younger women didn't sink the careers of Auguste Rodin, Diego Rivera, or Picasso, so it’s odd that it would erase Falero’s.
+Did Falero’s populist appeal and commercial partnerships turn off the art world?
+Probably not.
 Crossover appeal was common, especially for artworks with sensual subject matter.
-Weirdly, Faust’s Vision by Felaro hung in the Hoffman House hotel next to just such a crossover sensation: Bouguereau’s Nymphs and Satyr depicts what seems to be the prelude to a woodland orgy, and it drew crowds for months and was reproduced ad infinitum as lithographs and even bathroom tiles.
+Faust’s Vision by Felaro hung in the Hoffman House hotel next to just such a crossover sensation: Bouguereau’s Nymphs and Satyr depicts the prelude to a woodland orgy, and it drew crowds for months and was reproduced ad infinitum as lithographs and even bathroom tiles.